StrangeBeeCorp/docs/docs/thehive/configuration/enable-gdpr.md

 <!-- md:version 5.0 --> <!-- md:license Platinum -->

-In this tutorial, we're going to configure TheHive to automatically manage data retention according to GDPR requirements.
+In this tutorial, you'll configure TheHive to automatically manage data retention according to GDPR requirements.
 By the end, you'll have automated data cleanup running on a schedule, ensuring your organization maintains compliance with data protection regulations.

 {% include-markdown "includes/maintenance-window-required.md" %}

 ## Step 1: Choose your GDPR strategy

-Let's decide how TheHive should handle data that exceeds your retention period.
-We've two strategies available, each suited to different compliance needs.
+Choose how TheHive should handle data that exceeds your retention period.
+Two strategies are available, each suited to different compliance needs.

 ### Option 1: Delete strategy